feedly/python-api-client/README.md

 the client will stop any attempted requests until you have available quota.

 To debug things, set the log level to `DEBUG`.
 This will print log messages on every API request.

+### Token Management
+The above examples assume the auth (access) token is valid.
+However these tokens do expire.
+Instead of passing the auth token itself, you can create a `feedly.session.Auth` implementation to refresh the auth token.
+A file based implementation is already provided (`FileAuthStore`).
+Once this is done the client will automatically try to refresh the auth token if a `401` response is encountered.